-- a.
-Oversee the preparation of department academic plans and follow-up on implementation. - b.
-Submit proposals for recruitment of faculty members and other employees involved in academics. - c.
-Monitor teaching and learning processes and direct activities to enhance student learning within the department. - d.
+a.
+Oversee the preparation of department academic plans and follow-up on implementation.

+b.
+Submit proposals for recruitment of faculty members and other employees involved in academics.

+c.
+Monitor teaching and learning processes and direct activities to enhance student learning within the department.

+d.
 Submit reports to the Dean when required about academic, administrative, and financial matters.
-They also show student activities, performance, teaching and learning issues, and department strengths and weakness. - e.
-Prepare and submit department budgets to the Dean and Finance Manager. - f.
-Supervise the academic advising of students and implement policies to enhance research activities within the department. - g.
-Evaluate the performance of faculty and other support staff within the department. - h.
-Monitor the assessment and quality of academic programs within the department and review plans for faculty development plans before submitting them to the Dean.
+They also show student activities, performance, teaching and learning issues, and department strengths and weaknesses.

+e.
+Prepare and submit department budgets to the Dean and Finance Manager.

+f.
+Supervise the academic advising of students and implement policies to enhance research activities within the department.

+g.
+Evaluate the performance of faculty and other support staff within the department.

+h.
+Monitor assessment and use the results to improve the quality of teaching and learning activities within the department.
+Review plans for professional faculty development before submitting them to the Dean.